 There are three main types of motors found on 1000W e-bikes: hub motors (direct drive or geared) and mid-drive motors.

-Mid-drive motors usually give better climbing power and more natural pedal feel, especially on hills.
+Mid-drive motors usually give better climbing power and a more natural pedal feel, especially on hills.
 Hub motors are simpler and often found on more affordable models.

 Mid-drive setups tend to be more efficient and better at handling varied terrain, which can affect both speed and control.